Giskard-AI/giskard-hub/script-docs/hub/sdk/scans.rst

 Run security scans
 ~~~~~~~~~~~~~~~~~~

 First, you need to have an agent configured in the Hub.
-If you haven't created an agent yet, check the :ref:`Create an agent <projects:Create an agent>` section in the :doc:`/hub/sdk/projects` guide.
+If you haven't created an agent yet, check the Create an agent section in the Projects guide.

 Launch a basic scan
 -------------------